Sigrid Undset: Catholicism

 Both Undset's parents were atheists and, although, in accord with the norm of the day, she and her two younger sisters were baptised and with their mother regularly attended the local Lutheran church, the milieu in which they were raised was a thoroughly secular one.
 Undset spent much of her life as an agnostic, but marriage and the outbreak of the First World War were to change her attitudes.
 During those difficult years she experienced a crisis of faith, almost imperceptible at first, then increasingly strong.
 The crisis led her from clear agnostic skepticism, by way of painful uneasiness about the ethical decline of the age, towards Christianity.

 In all her writing, one senses an observant eye for the mystery of life and for that which cannot be explained by reason or the human intellect.
 At the back of her sober, almost brutal realism, there is always an inkling of something unanswerable.
 At any rate, this crisis radically changed her views and ideology.
 Whereas she had once believed that man created God, she eventually came to believe that God created man.

+Beginning around 1917, Undset developed a passionate interest in the writings of Monsignor Robert Hugh Benson, many of whose writings she would later translate into Norwegian.

 However, she did not turn to the established Lutheran Church of Norway, where she had been nominally reared.
+This is because, according to Geir Hasnes, Undset had always considered the Lutheran Church "anemic" and "detested the fact that every minister seemed to preach his personal version of Lutheranism."

 She was received into the Catholic Church in November 1924, after thorough instruction from the Catholic priest in her local parish.
 She was 42 years old.
 She subsequently became a lay Dominican.

 It is noteworthy that The Master of Hestviken, written immediately after Undset's conversion, takes place in a historical period when Norway was Catholic, that it has very religious themes of the main character's relations with God and his deep feeling of sin, and that the Medieval Catholic Church is presented in a favorable light, with virtually all clergy and monks in the series being positive characters.